Low (David Bowie album): Artwork and release

 George Underwood, Bowie's school friend, designed Low's cover artwork.
 Similar to the artwork for Station to Station, it features an altered still frame from The Man Who Fell to Earth.
 Bowie is seen in profile as his character from the film, Thomas Jerome Newton, wearing a duffel coat set against an orange background.
 His hair is the same colour as the background, which Wilcken says "underlines the solipsistic notion of place reflecting person, object and subject melding into one".
 Wilcken notes that as The Man Who Fell to Earth was out of theatres by the time of Low's release, the design choice was not to promote the film, but to show the connection between it and the album.
 Buckley writes that the cover was a visual pun, meaning 'low profile'; many did not understand the joke until Bowie pointed it out in a later interview.

 Bowie's previous albums, Young Americans and Station to Station, were massive commercial successes.
 RCA Records was eager to have another best-seller from the artist but, on hearing Low, label staff were shocked.
 In a letter to Bowie, RCA rejected the album and urged him to make a record more like Young Americans.
 Bowie kept the rejection letter on his wall at home.
-His former manager, Tony Defries, also tried preventing its release due to his royalty settlement in the artist's fortunes following their erroneous 1975 split.
+His former manager, Tony Defries, also tried preventing its release due to his royalty settlement in the artist's fortunes following their acrimonious 1975 split.
 After Bowie refused to make any changes, RCA delayed Low from its original planned release date in November 1976.
 According to Seabrook, the label's executives considered the album to be "distinctly unpalatable" for the Christmas market.